 5 Matching Questions

-- test process
+- non-functional test design techniques

 5 Multiple Choice Questions